comppolicylab/pingpong/README.md

 ## Running locally

-At a high level, you need four things to use the app locally:
+At a high level, you need these things to use the app locally:
  - Postgres Database
+ - Authz server (optional, can use dummy for dev)
  - Python / Poetry to run the API
  - Pnpm to run the FrontEnd.
  - OpenAI API Key (for using the app)

-Docker is necessary for deployment, and can also simplify dev, but is not technically required.
+Docker is necessary for deployment.
+You can also use Docker for running the Authz server and DB on dev, but is not technically required.

 ### Database